 Freeman-ASIA provides up to $7,000 in need-based funding to assist U.S. undergraduate students with the cost of the study abroad program and related expenses, including airfare, basic living costs, local transportation, books, etc.

 The Chinese government offers the China Government Scholarship to provide full funding for a select group of MIT students to study in China for one semester or one year.
-Interested students should contact MIT Global Education for further information.
+Interested students should contact MISTI at firstname.lastname@example.org for further information.

-Morgan Stanley Japan will award two $7,500 scholarships to undergraduate students studying abroad in Japan who have an interest in economics and international finance.
+Morgan Stanley Japan awards two $7,500 scholarships per year to undergraduate students studying abroad in Japan who have an interest in economics and international finance and have been accepted to study in Japan for the full academic year.
 Applicants must submit an essay on a designated public-policy topic with their application.